 - I trust in my abilities and have become fearless about giving birth.

 Because of my experiences, I didn’t want other mothers to be frustrated.
-So I went on to create the Confident Mother Natural Birthing Course to help others.
+So I created the Confident Mother Natural Birthing Course to help others.

 You Can Have The Natural Birth You Want Too

-Having gone through a natural birth in the hospital three times, I’ve learned the three major secrets to having a joyful natural birth.
+I’ve had three natural births in the hospital, so I’ve learned the three major secrets to having a joyful natural birth.

 By no means do I think that you have to have three births to get everything right.
 But I was able to master the things that I now know contribute to a successful natural birth.

 - The first time I conquered the mindset of getting through a natural birth by focusing on joy.